Peeragogy/Peeragogy.github.io/workbook.md

 ***

-## Example: Growing a Learning Network
+## Example: Howard Rheingold Grows a Learning Network

-> Howard Rheingold: “When I started using social media in the classroom, I looked for and began to learn from more experienced educators.
+“When I started using social media in the classroom, I looked for and began to learn from more experienced educators.
 First, I read and then tried to comment usefully on their blog posts and tweets.
 When I began to understand who knew what in